paulcuth/starlight-website/views/docs/md/interacting-with-javascript.md

 ### Initialising the Lua global namespace

-You can initialise the Lua global namespace with functions and values for your system.
+You can initialise the Lua global namespace with functions and values for your application.
 Simply add JavaScript keys and values to `window.starlight.config.env` *before* including the Starlight script.

 The JavaScript functions can be called directly from within the Lua environment.